XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/priority-queues.md

 - Ensure critical workflows are processed faster
 - Better manage system resources based on business priorities

+### Versioning

+Priority queues can be used to parallel run different versions of an agent.
+When you create a new version of an agent, run the agent worker on the new version queue and activate some of the agent on the new version queue.

+### A/B Testing

+Priority queues can be used to run different versions of an agent in parallel.
+This is useful for A/B testing different versions of an agent.

 ## Configuration

 ### Setting Up Priority Queues in the Portal